infinum/qa-handbook/Tools/Using Charles.md

 You can multi-select several requests and export them as HAR files, just make sure to select the HTTP Archive (.har) format.

-Now you will have a file that is basically a snapshot of the all the requests you’ve made and all the responses received.
+Now you will have a file that is basically a snapshot of all the requests you’ve made and all the responses received.

 Why would you that?
-One possible use case is to convert that HAR file to a k6 script and get a load test for free. :) See [Performance - API](https://infinum.com/handbook/books/qa/tools/performance-api) for more details.
+One possible use case is to convert that HAR file to a k6 script and get a load test for free. :)

 ## Repeating requests